-Gaming chairs make long computer sessions far more comfortable
+Best gaming chairs 2022

 As with AndaSeat's other products, the Dark Demon is a premium gaming chair made with a steel frame, high-density foam, an aluminum wheelbase, and covered in scratch-resistant PVC leather.
 It can recline 160-degrees when you want to snooze and offers removable back and neck pillows.

+Why you can trust iMore Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Find out more about how we test.

-Whether you're someone who sits at their desk all day for work, loves to play video games in your time off, or wants a chair with better back support, gaming chairs are a great fit.
-When choosing which one to go with,consider its weight limit, whether or not it has adjustable arms, its materials, and any additional conveniences it might offer.
+Whether you're someone who sits at their desk all day for work, loves to play video Mac games in your time off, or wants a chair with better back support while playing the best Nintendo Switch games, gaming chairs are a great fit.
+When choosing which one to go with, consider its weight limit, whether or not it has adjustable arms, its materials, and any additional conveniences it might offer.

-If you're looking for the best option, I highly recommend the AndaSeat Fnatic.
+If you're looking for the best option, I highly recommend the AndaSeat Kaiser 3 XL.
 Yes, it is an expensive choice, but I've been using it for a few months, and it has definitely improved my posture.
 Plus, I don't feel back pain during my long work hours at my desk.
-It can recline to be parallel with the floor if I want a nap, has a steel frame, and is covered in high-quality PVC leather.
-It looks phenomenal and AndaSeat even offers a lifetime warranty.
-It's also one of the few gaming chairs that can hold my six-foot-five-inch husband as it has a weight capacity of up to 440 lbs.
+That's partially due to the adjustable lumbar mechanic that allows me to change the height and pressure of lumbar support using knobs on either side of the chair.
+The Kaiser 3 can recline to be parallel with the floor if I want a nap, has a steel frame, and is covered in high-quality PVC leather.
+It looks phenomenal, and AndaSeat even offers a lifetime warranty.
+It's also one of the few gaming chairs that can hold my six-foot-five-inch husband as it has a weight capacity of up to 395 pounds.

 Looking for something a little more budget-friendly?
 The Gtracing Gaming Chair is a more economical option, and since it comes in four different colors, you can get a design you like.
 It comes with two detachable pillows, adjustable armrests, and is covered in PU leather.